 An interview with Lori Weber, Montreal author of ten YA books including Lightning Lou, Yellow Mini, and Deep Girls.
-Interview snippets not heard on the Cabin Tales podcast, edited into a 15-minute continuous segment in which Lori shares her love of fictional settings, her aversion to moral messages in fiction, and her unease around squirrels in her own yard.
-All ages.
+Lori shares her love of fictional settings, her aversion to moral messages in fiction, and her unease around squirrels in her own yard.
+15 minutes.

 [1:15] Interview with Lori Weber